 Step 1: Set blended learning goals

-Determine what goals and objectives you expect to achieve with blended learning.
+Determine what goals and objectives you hope to fulfill through blended learning.
 For example, you might want learners to become more involved and independent in their education.
 Or you might wish to provide more collaborative opportunities for students or employees to develop their social skills.

 Step 2: Choose a blended learning model

-Based on the goals you set, select the blended learning model that fits best.
-You can use more than one model, but be prepared to maintain all of them further on.
+Based on the goals you set, choose the learning model that aligns most closely with your needs.
+You can opt for several types of blended learning, but be ready to maintain each one over time.
 Note that different models might require various tools and classroom designs.

 Blended learning models